 Roughly speaking, for $k \geq 3$ each set system of $[k] = \{1,\ldots,k\}$ forming a maximal anti-chain gives rise to a notion of quasirandomness for $k$-graphs.
 In the case of interest to us, that is $k=3$, each of the maximal anti-chains

-defines a notion of quasirandomness referred to as $*$-{\em quasirandomness} with $* \in \{\points, \edge,\cherry,\tri\}$, respectively (concrete definitions follow below); here these notions are arranged from left to right in {\sl increasing order of strength} sort of speak.
+defines a notion of quasirandomness referred to as $*$-{\em quasirandomness} with $* \in \{\points, \edge,\cherry,\tri\}$, respectively (concrete definitions follow below); here these notions are arranged from left to right in {\sl increasing order of strength} so to speak.

 A solid understanding of $\points\;$-quasirandomness (i.e., the weakest notion) was attained in~\cite{weak,eigen}.
 More generally, we now know from~\cite{Me,Towsner} (and owing much to~\cite{poset}) that all these notions are well-separated and form a certain hierarchy with $\points\;$-quasirandomness at the "bottom" as the weakest notion (so it forms the broadest class of hypergraphs).
-In what follows, however, we will not be bothered with these notions of quasirandomness per say.
+In what follows, however, we will not be bothered with these notions of quasirandomness per se.
 Instead we shall consider weaker related notions.
 Borrowing notation from~\cite{Tetra2,Tetra}, given $d, \rho \in (0,1]$, an $n$-vertex $3$-graph $H$ is said to be $(\rho,d)_{\points}$-{\em dense} if